Frequently Asked Questions

 The master account of Boat Refugee Foundation is NL97 RBRB 0918 9326 37.
 Besides this, Boat Refugee Foundation has a Tikkie account which is linked to NL60 ABNA 0249 9123 17.

-We offer emergency care to people on the run.
+We offer emergency care to people on the move.
 Our medical and psychosocial care contributes to a worthy existence.
 Besides this we actively contribute to perception, awareness and advocacy.
 As we witness the violation of human rights on a daily basis, we feel responsible to advocate what we see and hear.
 We do this both in the (social) media and by lobbying at political level.

 Our foundation started providing in urgent needs that were not yet fulfilled by existing humanitarian organizations.
 We chose to provide very tangible, practical help to vulnerable refugees, where this is needed.
 Where possible we work together with other organizations that are present in the same locations.
 In the past 5 years we have developed a large expertise in delivering medical and psychosocial aid.
 By focusing on these two areas we can make a difference where this is most needed.